ErikEJ/EFCorePowerTools/README.md

 **Daily build**

-You can download the daily build from ...
+You can download the daily build from [VSIX Gallery](http://vsixgallery.com/extensions/f4c4712c-ceae-4803-8e52-0e2049d5de9f/extension.vsix)

 You can also automatically get the [latest build of the Master branch directly in Visual Studio](https://github.com/ErikEJ/SqlCeToolbox/wiki/Subscribing-to-latest-%22daily%22-build)